-Signed by the New York Giants before the 1957 season, Marichal burst into the Major Leagues by pitching a one hitter with 12 strikeouts against the Philadelphia Phillies in his first game on July 19, 1960.
+Signed by the New York Giants before the 1957 season, Marichal burst into the Major Leagues by pitching a one-hitter with 12 strikeouts against the Philadelphia Phillies in his first game on July 19, 1960.
 From 1963 to 1969, he won 20 or more games in six of seven seasons and was the winningest pitcher in baseball during that span.
 He led the National League with 25 wins in 1963 and 26 victories in 1968 and also hurled a no-hitter against the Houston Colt .45s on June 15th, 1963.
-He later pitched one year with the Boston Red Sox and concluded his career with the Giants rivals, the Los Angeles Dodgers in 1975.
+He later pitched one year with the Boston Red Sox, in 1974, and concluded his career with the Giants rivals, the Los Angeles Dodgers in 1975.

 Marichal was elected to the Baseball Hall of Fame on January 12, 1983 by the Baseball Writers Association of America.
 Starting in 1983, Marichal was a scout for the Oakland A's.
 In 1996, he was named the Dominican Republic's Minister of Sports in the cabinet of President Leonel Fernandez.

 - 9-time NL All-Star (1962-1969 & 1971)

 - 2-time NL Wins Leader (1963 & 1968)